 WEC is committed to the safety of its learning community.
-For that reason, staff, in-person volunteers, and in-person students are required to have received the COVID-19 vaccine.
-For those who have not received the vaccine or aren’t ready to return to in-person learning, online courses will be offered during the Fall term.
+For that reason, staff, in-person volunteers, and in-person students are required to have received the COVID-19 vaccine and one booster.
+For those who have not received the vaccine or aren’t ready to return to in-person learning, online courses will be offered during the Spring term.

 Will I be required to show proof of vaccination?

 Yes.
 WEC staff will be performing a visual inspection of a physical or virtual vaccination card before new volunteers and students attend classes.

 Masks are encouraged, but no longer required in all WEC spaces.

 What should I do if I find out I have COVID-19?

 If you attended or taught classes at WEC during the period in which you began experiencing symptoms, or two days before receiving a positive test, you must notify WEC.
 Please send an email with your name, day and time that you most recently taught at WEC, and the classroom that you taught in to email@example.com.

 WEC will inform the community of potential exposure via email.
 Please note that name/personally identifying information will not be shared publicly.

 What if someone tests positive for COVID-19 after teaching/attending classes?